ericswpark/windows_setup/README.md

 # Windows 10 setup scripts

-These are the scripts I use to set up a new Windows machine.
+~~These are the scripts I use to set up a new Windows machine.~~ No longer recommended.

+I am planning to re-write the setup scripts, since Chocolatey is quite unstable and breaks every once in a while.
+Until then, this repository should not be used, but will still be available in case anybody needs the old scripts.

-## Quick installation
+## ~~Quick installation~~

-Copy and paste into administrative PowerShell, and go!
+~~Copy and paste into administrative PowerShell, and go!~~

 	Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/ericswpark/windows_setup/master/setup.ps1'))